rashadkhan97/Test_Case_Writing/README.md

 1. Test Case (for Daraz website) written in Excel: This Excel file contains detailed test cases for the Daraz website, covering various scenarios to ensure the website's functionality is thoroughly tested.

-2. Mind Map draw using Xmind file: This Xmind file presents a visual representation of the test scope and coverage for the Daraz website.
+2. Mind Map drawing using Xmind file: This Xmind file presents a visual representation of the test scope and coverage for the Daraz website.

 3. Mind Map jpg file: This is a static image of the mind map created for the Daraz website, providing a quick overview of the test scenarios.